Trusted WordPress tutorials, when you need them most.

 Let’s finish the setup.
 First, go to your SendLayer account to find your API key.

-From the SendLayer dashboard, simply go to the Settings » API Keys page.
+From the SendLayer dashboard, go to Settings » API Keys.
 Here, you’ll see a default API key that was generated when you authorized your domain in SendLayer.

 Finding SendLayer API keys